Missouri HSE Transition

 If you have a high school credential from your native country, chances are good that American colleges will accept it toward their admission requirements.
 Likewise, a college degree from another country is usually acceptable for graduate school admissions.
 And most employers will accept foreign academic degrees to meet employment requirements.
 You may have to have your diploma and/or transcript translated and evaluated.
 The college may suggest an approved translation/evaluation agency, or see our list of services.
 For certain professionals, such as K12 teachers, accountants, lawyers, and physicians, the professional licensing organization may require additional coursework or other training.
 For a list of professions governed by licensing organizations in Missouri, click here.

-If you do not have a high school diploma from your native country, you can earn a GED, which is a certificate of high school equivalency.
-To earn the GED, you take tests in reading, language, math, science, and social studies.
-The GED certificate meets the requirement for having a high school diploma for employment or admission to college.
-You can learn a lot you need to know for the GED test in your English class, but when your English is very good, you may need to study math, reading, writing, science, and social studies in a free adult education class.
+If you do not have a high school diploma from your native country, you can earn a High School Equivalency (HSE), which is a certificate of high school equivalency.
+To earn the High School Equivalency (HSE), you take tests in reading, language, math, science, and social studies.
+The High School Equivalency (HSE) certificate meets the requirement for having a high school diploma for employment or admission to college.
+You can learn a lot you need to know for the High School Equivalency (HSE) test in your English class, but when your English is very good, you may need to study math, reading, writing, science, and social studies in a free adult education class.

 Whatever your academic credentials, some universities and employers may require you to take a test of English proficiency.
 Admission or employment may depend on your score.
 The most common English proficienc test is the TOEFL.
 For free TOEFL preparation classes, see visit a class site near you.

-Finally, to take the GED test, to work in the U.S., and often to attend school, you will need a social security number.
+Finally, to take the High School Equivalency (HSE) test, to work in the U.S., and often to attend school, you will need a social security number.
 To apply for a social security card, you need to visit a social security office.
 To find the office nearest you, check out the social security office locator.